albertbahia/wdi_june_2014/w01/d01/kathryn_inman/readme.md

 __General Assemb.ly__

-you guys are putting yrselves on a par w the public school system by calling me kathryn >_<
+about me: Very Concerned With Correct Terminal Consonant Duplication In The Adjective Forms Of Animal Names

  ~ further testing bc of reasons ~